Rev. Ben Kreider

 All our meals at Timber Wolf are served family-style and with everyone eating at the same time.
 Young Life camps strongly emphasize serving one another, so we are required to provide kitchen work crew to help their staff with preparing and serving meals.
 These are adults you bring in addition to the counselors that are in attendance for the students.
 We are asking that every group coming bring one volunteer for every seven paying guests and for smaller groups, bring at least one person to help.
 Kitchen crew do stay at NO charge!
 The facilities where these adults stay are wonderful!
 Helping in this capacity allows adults the opportunity to see what happens at a winter retreat, but not be a one-on-one counselor, but serve their church group in a wonderful way.
 It may be possible that individuals will still have time to attend a service or see some of the activities of the retreat!

-The kitchen crew needs to complete a guest consent release form also.
+The kitchen crew needs to complete both the guest consent release form and the Medical Screening Form.

 More Information About the Kitchen Work Crew

 The Timber Wolf Lake Staff are looking forward to hosting us for our State Church of God Youth Winter Retreat.
 Here is some additional information to share for the volunteers in the work Crew: